hiteshgrover06/movie-mania/README.md

 Show-BiZ is an application which let's you search and see different shows you can watch

+#### Tech Stack
+This is based on angular with Typescript cause that is the stack I work on currently.
+Using jest for testing for snapshot comparison.

 To Run the application follow the steps

 1. ``` yarn ``` // this will install all dependencies